mikewest/incentivize-origin-checks/README.md

 That's not a question, but yes.
 It would.
 That means it's a deprecation we'd need to ramp up to, with some stepping stones along the way involving devtools messages, documentation updates, etc. We could likely also find non-destructive ways of creating incentives for developers: for example, we could simply slow down the `data` getter if `origin` hasn't been accessed. \~500ms delays would get developers' attention without overly burdening users.

+We can also take steps to reduce the scope of impact.
+Perhaps we can skip the check if the event is same-origin with the receiving document?
+Same-site?

 ### **What's a reasonable pattern we should encourage developers to use?**

 In the best case, developers can allowlist certain origins, just as they do for `postMessage()` today.
 The `URLPattern` API can be helpful here: